alisheikh786/Wheather_App/README.md

 # wheatherApp
-By using web technologies of bootstrap,jQuery,AJAX,JSON and API from openweather.
+This Project is made by using mainly Bootstrap,jQuery,AJAX,JSON and API from openweather.com.